microsoft/react-native-winrt/package/README.md

 ## Getting started

-Refer to the [Github usage docs](https://github.com/microsoft/react-native-winrt/blob/main/docs/USAGE.md) for instructions on how to use React Native WinRT in your React Native Windows app to call projected WinRT APIs in Javascript.
+Refer to the [GitHub usage docs](https://github.com/microsoft/react-native-winrt/blob/main/docs/USAGE.md) for instructions on how to use React Native WinRT in your React Native Windows app to call projected WinRT APIs in JavaScript.

 ## Versioning